x0th/Local-PGP/README.md

 ### Searching for options?

 You can find them in *My Keys -> Options*.
-There, you can enable/disable storage of your PGP keys and 'adress book' during every session.
+There, you can enable/disable storage of your PGP keys and 'address book' during every session.